KurtisC26/Projects/Stats Tracking Template/ReadMe.md

 This is a template that allows NCAA or NBA teams to track custom statistics.
-At its root, it is an html form with some JS to log the data into a csv for analysis.
+The index.html file is the main page containing the html form.

+The form can be adpated in order to track other metrics, specific plays as well as defensive statistics.

+With the output being a csv file, we can also run scripts for analysis.